donmccurdy/glTF-Transform/docs/EXTENSIONS.md

 CLI has functions to help with this, or any similar KTX2-capable utility will work.

 When the `KHR_texture_basisu` extension is added to a file by glTF-Transform, the extension should always be required.
-This tool does not support writing assets that "fall back" to optional PNG/JPG image data.
+This tool does not support writing assets that "fall back" to optional PNG or JPEG image data.

 > **NOTICE:** The `KHR_texture_basisu` extension is still a draft specification, and may change before being officially ratified.
 Some aspects are still being worked out — in particular, naively